 Lymphediva – I like the fit of the sleeve when I initially put it on, but within a couple hours the upper arm area gets loose, and I find that annoying.
 I am also not a fan of the gauntlet with this brand.
 It is very loose around my wrist which ends up leaving the hand and arm compressed and a small wrist area loose.
 When I do wear a Lymphediva sleeve, I generally wear a Juzo gauntlet with it.
 Lymphediva comes in a lot of fun styles like Juzo, and the price is lower, but I think the quality is lower as well.

-Mediven – This brand is the most economical that I’ve found, but I find it uncomfortably tight.
+Mediven – This brand is pretty economical, but I find it uncomfortably tight.
 I never forget I have this on when I’m wearing it.
 It also comes in just 4 colors and no patterns.

 Kelly at Cancer Rehab PT is a great resource for working to managing Lymphedema.
 I refer to her videos often.